ktheory/rake-variables/README.txt

-Rake::Variables allow you to get and set variables with rake namespaces
+rake-variables allow you to get and set variables with rake namespaces

 See Rakefile for examples